srosio/sros-yort/index.md

         <h3>Sean Mengkong</h3>
         <p><em>Deputy Head of Digital Banking</em></p>
         <blockquote>
-          "Sros is an outstanding backend Java developer with a deep understanding of frameworks like Spring, Hibernate, and microservices.
+          Sros is an outstanding backend Java developer with a deep understanding of frameworks such as Spring, Hibernate, and microservices architecture.
-          His expertise in designing scalable systems and optimizing performance significantly contributed to our project's success."
+          His expertise in designing scalable systems and optimizing performance has significantly contributed to the success of our projects.
         </blockquote>
       </div>
       <div class="testimonial-item neon-card">
         <h3>Chanheng SEANG</h3>
         <p><em>Lead Architect</em></p>
         <blockquote>
-          "I had the pleasure of working with Yort Sros at Mbanq.
-He fosters a collaborative environment where team members can grow and learn, all while delivering high-quality, scalable solutions.
-His hands-on approach and leadership style drive outstanding technical results."
+          Under Sros's leadership, the backend team built and optimized crucial FinTech systems that significantly improved our performance metrics.
+          His commitment to excellence and attention to detail is unparalleled.
         </blockquote>
       </div>
     </div>